CooperRS/RMMultipleViewsController/README.md

-RMStepsController
+RMMultipleViewsController
 =============================

-This is an iOS control for guiding users through a process step-by-step
+This is an iOS control for showing multiple view controller in one view controller and selecting one with a segmented control.

 ## Screenshots
 ### Portrait